 Marketing is moving to digital platforms.
-Data is being used by marketers to better their marketing efforts.
-Significant information is collected through consumer interactions and engagement, and id analyzed.
-It is essential to understand the data, organize and analyze it, and then built strategies based on insights into the data-driven marketing approach.
+Marketers are using data to better their marketing efforts.
+Significant information is collected and analyzed through consumer interactions and engagement.
+Understanding the data, organizing and analyzing it, and then building strategies based on insights into the data-driven marketing approach are essential.

 Did you know?